Date: 3rd - 5th May, 2025

 Every rider who crosses the finish line will be awarded an embroidered cloth badge made in Leeds by Ensign Design who also stitch the badges we use on the Calder Divide Trail and the Mills n Moors Series.

-vii.
+vi.
 Parking and Train Station

-supported ride
+Basic outline of the supported ride

 1. Campsites